 Other brands of aluminum rods are machined from flat-stock, so their grain length is cut by tapering process and again by the rod bearing and pin bores, exposing the grain ends in all those locations.
 In contrast, the forging process used by Bill Miller Engineering forces the grain into the taper and around the rod bearing bore.
 These advantages are impossible to attain with connecting rods cut out of aluminum plates.
 Those advantages are, also, why a BME Forged Aluminum Connecting Rod has an exceptionally long fatigue life.

-BME Rods are available in a variety of architectures: Chrysler 426 Hemi, 440 Wedge and 340 A-Block, Chevrolet Small- and Big-Block V8s, Ford V8s and traditional Pontiac V8s.
+BME Rods are available in a variety of architectures, such as: Chrysler 426 Hemi, 440 Wedge and 340 A-Block, Chevrolet Small- and Big-Block V8s, Ford V8s and traditional Pontiac V8s.
 Bill Miller Engineering can custom-make aluminum rods for virtually any engine.
 Recent custom connecting rod projects were for a late model Mercedes V8, a 1925 Mercer Raceabout six-cylinder, an Nissan DOHC V6 and a single-cylinder speedway motorcycle engine.
 For more information, see our rod prices page or call BME for pricing on custom work.

 "In a hot street application, using the aluminum rod is a no brainer," BME President, Bill Miller, said in an interview with an automotive magazine.
 "I don't know how the myth that aluminum rods can't be used on the street got started, but I'll guess that, back in the 60s and early-70s, they weren't making them using the process we're using today.
 With the material we've got and they way we manufacture the connecting rods, they'll live a couple hundred thousand miles on the street because a street application is, for the most part, low load.
 Our basic Aluminum Rod is made for an 1000-hp, 10,000 rpm race engine.
 The design criteria for the connecting rod is way overkill for what it's going see on the street.
 We been running aluminum rods on the street for more than two decades."